MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/openform-macro-action.md

 When you open a form with the **Window Mode** argument set to **Dialog**, Access suspends the macro until the form is closed or hidden.
 You can hide a form by setting its **Visible** property to **No** by using the **SetValue** action.

 > [!TIP]
-> <P>You can select a form in the Navigation Pane and drag it to a macro action row.
-This automatically creates an <STRONG>OpenForm</STRONG> action that opens the form in Form view.</P>
+> You can select a form in the Navigation Pane and drag it to a macro action row.
+This automatically creates an **OpenForm** action that opens the form in Form view.

 The filter and WHERE condition you apply become the setting of the form's **Filter** property.